 UNCCT is undertaking the project in two stages, which consist of a scoping phase and an implementation phase.

-The scoping phase includes consultations with interested countries and research to map and identify relevant good practices in CT/PVE, experts who can act as Focal Points as well as Centers of Excellence to promote the programme, define its activities with national authorities and lay the ground for the implementation phase.
+The scoping phase included consultations with interested countries and research to map and identify relevant good practices in CT/PVE, experts who can act as Focal Points as well as Centers of Excellence to promote the programme, define its activities with national authorities and lay the ground work for the implementation phase.